NCCA/NGL/README.md

 ## Building

-It needs to be built using QtCreator or CMake and you will also need to install boost (path is /usr/local/include as default)
+It needs to be built using QtCreator or CMake

 Note this is now being built using C++ 11 and will use many C++ 11 features so make sure you have a modern compiler such as clang++ or g++ >4.8